-GHG concerned: CO2, CH4, N2O, HFC, PFC, SF6 Category of the measure: regulatory Status: effective over 2013-2020 Considered in: With Measures (WM) Scenario
+GHG concerned: CO2, CH4, N2O, HFC, PFC, SF6 Category of the measure: regulatory Status: effective over 2013-2020

 National Energy Efficiency Program for 2011-2020, GD no. 833/201192

 In addition to the objectives set for the country as a whole, the Program also sets targets for the industrial sector.
 Thus, to reduce energy demand and to exploit the energy saving potential by using advanced equipment, machinery and technologies, the following measures are designed: